pypeit/PypeIt/doc/pypit_file.rst

 Custom PYPIT file
 -----------------

-When one performs the full reduction on a set of files, the *custom* PYPIT file is used.
+When one performs the full reduction on a set of files for a given setup, the *custom* PYPIT file is used.
 We refer to it as custom because it may be significantly customized for the specifc instrument configuration and/or target.